 Currently involved in organizing the first Agile Unconference in Denmark (Agile Coach Camp Denmark) I regularly get the question: ”What’s an Unconference?”.

-When I first attended a conference on Agile back in 2003 (XP/Agile Universe in New Orleans) I was excited about the scheduled talks and mainly used the breaks to fill my depots.
-I was an Agile newbie and found the talks at the conference to be great opportunities to be introduced to the principles and practices of Agile.
-As I got more experienced in practicing Agile I found the scheduled talks less and less giving and often found more inspiration and value in talking to other participants during breakfast, breaks, lunch or over dinner.
+When I first attended a conference on Agile back in 2003 (XP/Agile Universe in New Orleans), I was excited about the scheduled talks and mainly used the breaks to fill my depots.
+I was an Agile newbie, and the sessions at the conference was a great way to be introduced to the principles and practices of Agile.
+As I got more experienced in practicing Agile, I found the scheduled talks less and less giving and often found more inspiration and value in talking to other participants during breakfast, breaks, lunch or over dinner.

-A standard speaker/audience talk is great for explaining the basic rules of the game.
-But knowing the rules doesn’t necessary mean that you are able to play the game.
-Successful implementation of Agile is about people and context and since the rules are not rocket science you will quickly go from learning the rules to start thinking about how to apply them in your context.
-During standard talks there is no room for asking questions like “I have a guy on my team who … and he is not …”.
-In Open Space sessions or hallway discussions you are much more likely to find the help/inspiration you need to solve the issue.
+A standard speaker/audience talk can explain the basic rules of the game.
+But knowing the rules doesn’t necessarily mean that you can play the game.
+Successful implementation of Agile is about people, and context and since the rules are not rocket science you will quickly go from learning the rules to start thinking about how to apply them in your environment.
+During standard talks, there is no room for asking questions like “I have a guy on my team who … and he is not …”.
+In Open Space sessions or hallway discussions, you are much more likely to find the help/inspiration you need to solve the issue.

-Secondly the quality of a tradition talk is dependent on only one (or very few) person, namely the person giving the talk.
-If the speaker is nervous, ill prepared, bad at communicating his ideas, has a bad day or is just not as experienced as expected, then the audience will not get the expected benefit from the talk.
+Secondly, the quality of a traditional talk is dependent on only one (or very few) people, namely the person on stage.
+If the speaker is nervous, ill-prepared, bad at communicating his ideas, has a bad day or is just not as experienced as expected, then the audience will not get the expected benefit from the talk.
 I think there is a good chance that there will often (if not always) be one or more people in the audience who has more experience with the topic discussed than the people selected to be on stage.
-Unfortunately the traditional conference format does not support these voices being heard.
-Even worse they are often not even identifies and you therefore don´t know who to track down in the hallways or over lunch.
+Unfortunately, the traditional conference format does not support these variations.
+Even worse they are often not also identifies and you, therefore, don´t know who to track down in the hallways or over lunch.
 Sure there is a Q&A session at the end of most talks, but by then most people are eager to have a break, find a restroom before the next session or the speaker is running out of time.

 An unconference organizes the hallway and lunch discussions by promoting the audience to participants.
 There are no “bosses” on stage dictating the direction of the conference with their PowerPoint remote control.
 There are no keynotes or traditional talks.
-Every participant is equal and is encouraged (and expected) to share their experience and ideas with each other, be prepared to have their own idea challenges and to challenge and learn from others experience.
+Every participant is equal and is encouraged (and expected) to share their experience and ideas, be prepared to have their idea challenges and to challenge and learn from others experience.

-Unconferences are often conducted using a number of different facilitation styles including Fishbowl, Lightning Talks, Knowledge Café, Open Space and Dotmocracy.
+Unconferences are often conducted using some different facilitation styles including Fishbowl, Lightning Talks, Knowledge Café, Open Space and Dotmocracy.
 The basic idea is that the participants make up the agenda together and in collaboration decide how much time and effort to spend on the different topics.
 Unconferences apply some of the basic Agile principles to organize the discussions.
-The participants collaborate on create a backlog of topics on arrival or shortly before, prioritize regularly what topic has the highest value, time box each topic and so forth.
+The participants collaborate on creating a backlog of issues on arrival or shortly before, regularly prioritize what topic has the highest value, time box each session and so forth.

 For more information on the Agile Coach Camp Denmark to be held in late October 2012 in Copenhagen please check back regularly at www.agilecoachcamp.dk or follow the #ACCDK keyword on Twitter.
 We will post more details as they are available and registration will open up in late July.